eCSE-MITgcm-ARCHER2/eCSE-archer2-eccov4r4/README.md

 ### Submitting the job
 Finally, use a job submission script to get the job onto the local scheduler, if relevant.
 If successful, the run will produce a set of ``STDOUT`` files that can be analysed.
 To get some summary statistics, use the script ``scripts/ecse_ecco_check.sh``.
 You can run this script on the sample output for comparison.

+### Validating a run
+We can validate a run using two criteria:

+  1. The job should complete normally (standard output ends with ``STOP NORMAL END``)
+  2. The temperature and salinity statistics match those produced by those produced using the ``scripts/ecse_ecco_check.sh`` script, at least up to a reasonable number of decimal places.

 ### Comparing with wall clock time
-The simplest comparison is wall clock time.
-Here are the values for ARCHER:
+The simplest performance metric is total wall clock time.
+Here are the total wall clock times for the benchmarking runs carried out on ARCHER:

     96 cores : 2.94 hours
     360 cores : 2.25 hours